django-cms/django-cms/docs/how_to/custom_plugins.rst

 whenever the CMS copies the plugin - **it won't do it for you automatically**.

-Every plugin model inherits the empty :meth:`cms.models.pluginmodel.CMSPlugin.copy_relations` method from the base class, and it's called when your plugin is copied.
+Every plugin model inherits the empty :meth:`cms.models.CMSPlugin.copy_relations` method from the base class, and it's called when your plugin is copied.
 So, it's there for you to adapt to your purposes as required.